-There have been increased legislative and regulatory efforts regarding data protection and transparency in how customer data is used and stored in the U.S. and other countries.
-As a transportation and logistics provider, we collect and process significant amounts of customer data.
+We are subject to laws and regulations regarding data protection and transparency in how data is used and stored in the U.S. and other countries.
+As a transportation and logistics provider, we collect and process significant amounts of data daily.